 When it gets hotter than hades outside, you know it’s time to go blueberry picking, Georgia!
-Even this year, when it seems like everything has changed because of Covid-19, you can still get freshly picked, locally-grown berries.
+It’s time to get freshly picked, locally-grown berries.
 You may be asking: Is there a blueberry farm near me?
 Short answer – YES!

 There’s nothing better than freshly picked berries — just ask my son.
-This year, I’m not taking my oldest because after an hour of picking tiny balls of fruit in the hot sun, I went to see how many he had in his bucket.
-None!
-Nada.
-Zilch.
-Zero.
-Then he wanted to eat the ones I picked on the way home!
-No way buddy.
+This year, I’m not taking my oldest because after an hour of picking tiny balls of fruit in the hot sun, guess how many he had in his bucket?